A matter wave Rarity-Tapster interferometer to demonstrate non-locality: Derivation of the mapping between input and output states of our interferometer

 where \(\phi_{\pi/2}\) is the phase of the \(\pi/2\) (beamsplitter) Bragg pulse and \(\phi_{\pi}\) is the phase of the \(\pi\) (mirror) pulse.
 Note, this model does not currently contain the effect of realistic Bragg pulses, instead assuming they are instantaneous perfect linear transformations and contains no information on the timings of pulses, as at this point we are assuming the modes have an infinite spatial extent.
 In order to obtain the input modes as functions of the output modes we invert the operator \(\hat{A}\) matrix,

 As the phase of the mirror does not affect the dynamics we can choose it for convenience to be \(\phi_{\pi}=\pi/2\).
-Using \(A^{-1}\) we can write our input modes \(\hat{a}\) in terms of our output modes \(\hat{b}\) as follows,
+Using \(A^{-1}\) we can write our input modes \(\hat{b}\) in terms of our output modes \(\hat{a}\), taking into account the phase of the beamsplitter for the left and right arms, as follows,

 As an exemplar we let the initial state \(\ket{\Psi}\) be the prototypical Bell state (see Eq.~\eqref{eqn:proto_bell}).
 Using Eqs.~\eqref{eqn:first_map_app} and \eqref{eqn:second_map_app} the output state after propagation through the interferometer can be written as